 The name is very common, Gaelic bàrr is a 'top, summit', or simply 'hill'.
 There are seventeen Bar Hills on OS maps covering Dumfries and Galloway region, suggesting that the word may have been taken by early Scots speakers as a term for a hill, with superfluous 'Hill' added when the Gaelic meaning had been forgotten.
 Bar Hill, with a house named Barhill, on the Cally estate near the Clauchan of Girthon are shown on the 1st edition OS map.
 Subsequently the house is marked as Cuffie or Cuffington (see also Burneyhill below).
-There is another Bar Hill not far distant, to the east of Rainton (which has Rainton Bar, a hill to the north of the farm), and Bar of Barlay (see below) up the valley.
+There is another Bar Hill not far distant, to the east of Rainton, and Bar of Barlay (see below) up the valley.